 But exactly how much you can get for your money can also depend on how you choose to transfer it back to the UK as the costs of sending money abroad can vary.
 But at HiFX, we are dedicated to providing highly competitive exchange rates, to help your money go further.
 We trade in 142 currencies so we can transfer money across 170 countries, both into and out of the UK.

 We can be your eyes and ears in the market with a range of currency tools and rate alerts.
 If you spot a rate you’re comfortable with, we can help you secure the rate for up to three years with a forward contract.
 Alternatively, you can set up a market order so your money is automatically transferred when the exchange rate hits your desired amount.
-For larger transfers, you will also have a dedicated account manager who will get to know your individual requirements and assist you with timing the transfer.
+For larger transfers, you will also have a dedicated account manager who will get to know your individual requirements and assist you with the execution of the transfer.

 Whatever the reason for your international money transfer, HiFX has a range of services that can help you to make your money go further.
 If you’d like to discuss your personal situation in more detail, please contact us.